freeCodeCamp/freeCodeCamp/guide/english/cplusplus/map/index.md

 ## Benefits of using map
 * It stores only unique keys and that too in sorted order based on its assigned sorting criteria.
 * As keys are in sorted order therefore searching element in map through key is very fast i.e. it takes logarithmic time.
-* In `map` there will be only one value attached with the every key.
+* In `map` there will be only one value attached with every key.
 * `map` can be used as associative arrays.
 * It might be implemented using balanced binary trees.